Ukraine refugee count tops 1 million; Russians besiege ports | Law-Order

 "We cannot even take the wounded from the streets, from houses and apartments today, since the shelling does not stop," he was quoted by the Interfax news agency as saying.

 Russia reported its military casualties for the first time in the war, saying nearly 500 of its troops have been killed and almost 1,600 wounded.
-Ukraine did not disclose its own military losses but said more than 2,000 civilians have died, a figure that could not be independently verified.
+Ukraine did not disclose its own military losses.

 Ukraine's military general staff said in a Facebook post that Russia's forces had suffered some 9,000 casualties in the fighting.
 It did not clarify if that figure included both killed and wounded soldiers.